-SANE believes everyone should have someone to turn to and the right to live a full life, not just survive.
+SANE believes everyone should have someone to turn to and the right to live a full life.

 Trained volunteers receive 35 hours of training and are supervised and supported by a staff team of mental health professionals.
-They provided over 8000 hours of one on one emotional support and information last year to people in distress or with enduring and relapsing conditions, as well as help and guidance to those who care for them.
+They provided over 11000 hours of emotional support and information last year to people in distress or with enduring and relapsing conditions, as well as help and guidance to those who care for them.

-Crisis Support: SANEline is still the only out of hours, national, specialist, mental health helpline open 365 days a year, from 16:30-22:30, the time when most other services are closed.
+Crisis Support: SANEline was still the only out of hours, national, specialist, mental health helpline open 365 days a year, from 16:30-22:30, the time when most other services are closed.

-Caller Care: SANE's team of mental health professionals, including psychotherapists and counsellors support helpline callers who are not receiving the services they need.
-Regular contact and therapeutic work can help prevent the escalation of distress, enable people to move through periods of crisis and engage with local sources of help.
+Caller Care: SANE's team of mental health professionals, including psychotherapists and counsellors supported helpline callers who were not receiving the services they need.
+Regular contact and therapeutic work can help prevent the escalation of distress, enabling people to move through periods of crisis and connect with local sources of help.

-Textcare: SANE's Textcare service is a popular choice of support among younger people.
-Personalised, caring messages are sent at times when people feel most vulnerable or isolated, for example on an anniversary of a bereavement or when they are preparing for appointment or receiving results of tests.
+Textcare: SANE's Textcare service remained a popular choice of support among younger people.
+Personalised, caring messages were sent at times when people feel most vulnerable or isolated, for example on an anniversary of a bereavement or when they were preparing for appointments or receiving results of tests.

-Online community: SANE's Online community provides a platform for peer to peer sharing of ideas, art, music and personal blogs, which can provide mutual support, guidance and information.
-The community currently has over 25.000 members.
+Online community: SANE's Online community provided a platform for peer to peer sharing of ideas, art, music and personal blogs, which can give mutual support, guidance and information.